topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ## Grid

-Grids are like mini menus, and are unfinished.
+Grid objects are like menus inside of menus, and are unfinished.
 Instead of buttons, dropdowns, sliders, etc. being 100% the width of menus, they can be 1/3, 2/3, or 3/3 the width.

 I.e., grids help you organize buttons like guis using jeff 1.